Pass it forward: giving prosthetics a second life

 Click on the portraits below to read the stories of the inspiring individuals that we have worked with.

-At the same time, thousands of used prosthetic devices are replaced in the U.S. every year, unable to be resold or reused due to liability and regulatory issues.
+At the same time, hundreds of thousands of used prosthetic devices are replaced in the U.S. every year, unable to be resold or reused due to liability and regulatory issues.
 As a result, these discarded devices will remain entirely unused, although they are in good condition.

 At Penta, we believe that these two problems can turn into a single innovative and life-changing solution.

-Using partnerships with organizations that share our mission to empower amputees around the world, Penta is able to collect the unused prostheses that build up in homes and clinics in the US and bring them to patients in need in Vietnam.
+Using partnerships with organizations that share our mission to empower amputees around the world, Penta is able to collect the unused prostheses that build up in homes and clinics in the US and bring them to patients in need in the developing world.
 In doing so, Penta sorts out excess inventory, diverts medical waste to where it is needed, and raises awareness in the amputee community about the millions of people around the world who could benefit from receiving a used device today.